wgehner/remote_docker/README.md

 	Just so you are aware it is a diffrent file system.
 I could have put that in the image - but better that you be aware of the boundary in case you install other software or make another image.

-5. Optional, for hardcore programmers only: setup cloud IDE (ex codeanywhere)  as SFTP to the host.
+5. Last, for hardcore programmers only: setup cloud IDE (ex codeanywhere)  as SFTP to the host.
 Edit the common 'git' code in host, that is mounted to docker container.
 (You can also setup a web based git client)
 The Docker container could auto build for you (ex: gulp, gradle, etc).